akdoingdevops/learninggit/README.md

 6. git satus
 7. git add <filename> #to add a specific file in staging area
 8. git add . #to add all the untracked files to staging area recursively(Recursive means -> all files in working directory also the files inside directory of working directory)

+8.1. git add -A  #when ever we are renaming a file from filesystem this will help in getting file into staged area by updating the status as renamed, refer screenshot 8.1

 9. git commit -m "your commit message"

 9.1. git commit -am "your commit message"  #-am used togather when we are editing already existing file to get the content added to staging area and commit togather